 - Interviewing the candidates.
 This standard practice helps to draft an overall candidate’s profile focused on the features important for and shortlist the suitable candidates.

 - Choosing The One.
-To curb the list to just one name, PMs/CIOs should ask the candidates about their established QA practices to see if the two parties are on the same page.
+To curb the list to just one name, PMs/CIOs should ask the candidates about their established quality assurance practices to see if the two parties are on the same page.

 With this three-step approach, the process of choosing QA consultants is far more structured and efficient.